woodybury/southwest/README.md

 # southwest checkin
-browser console javascript. be the first to check in &amp; get those good seats :)
+be the first to check in &amp; get those good seats :)

 ```javascript
         __|__